01 Aug Beyond Menopause

 A reduction in your risk of developing cancer in your large intestine (colon) or rectum is one benefit of taking estrogen plus progestin.
-However, given the balance of risk to benefit its unlikely that estrogen and progestin would be prescribed to reduce colorectal cancer risk even if your risk is high.
+However, given the balance of risk to benefit it’s unlikely that estrogen and progestin would be prescribed to reduce colorectal cancer risk even if your risk is high.

 Screening for colorectal cancer often includes an examination of the inside of your colon (colonoscopy or sigmoidoscopy) using a scope inserted through the rectum.
 These scopes are used to look for polyps growing from the inner wall of your colon.
 If a polyp is found, it can be removed during a colonoscopy.
-Ideally, the polyps can be detected and removed before cancerous.
+Ideally, the polyps can be detected and removed before cancer.
 Other screening tests may involve X-ray imaging or a test that looks for blood in your stool.

 The American Cancer Society recommends regular colorectal screening starting at 50.
 Talk to your doctor about a screening schedule that’s right for you.
-Long-term aspirin use may significantly reduce risk of colon cancer.
-Talk to your doctor about whether taking a daily aspirin might be beneficial, since aspirin also helps prevent blood clots.
+Long-term aspirin use may significantly reduce the risk of colon cancer.
+Talk to your doctor about whether taking a daily aspirin might be beneficial since aspirin also helps prevent blood clots.

-Reduced estrogen levels can contribute to the thinning, loss of tone and weakening of muscles that support the proper function of your bladder and urine tube (urethra).
+Reduced estrogen levels can contribute to the thinning, loss of tone, and weakening of muscles that support the proper function of your bladder and urine tube (urethra).
 This may cause problems with one or more parts of your urinary tract.
 In some cases, women may have difficulty passing urine.
 Women may also experience urinary incontinence.
 Two common types of urinary incontinence are:

-This leakage occurs in response to some kind of activity such as sneezing, coughing or exercising that jolts or abruptly increases pressure on your abdominal area.
+This leakage occurs in response to some kind of activity such as sneezing, coughing, or exercising that jolts or abruptly increases pressure on your abdominal area.